 2/15/2020 5-Day Single Occupancy from $5,350 per person

-One pre-cruise hotel night in Buenos Aires; transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; most beverages onboard ship; crew gratuities.
+One pre-cruise hotel night in Buenos Aires; transfer between airport/ship if booked on recommended flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; parka; all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.

 Airfare; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such email and laundry; optional extensions; fuel surcharge may apply.